QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 * `ocaml`: to open OCaml console
 * `ocamlc file.ml`: to compile a OCaml file and create a `a.out` <small>(this is working like `gcc` in C)</small>.

 As the installation is hard on Windows, I gathered tutorials here to [install OCaml on Windows](intro/install-win.md).
 On Linux, you should not have a problem.
-You can also use OCaml in your browser with [TryOCamlPro](https://try.ocamlpro.com/) <small>(**I through this was a good solution, but it made me write poor code** because I was adding `;;` or parenthesis in a lot of unneeded places)</small>.
+You can also use OCaml in your browser with [TryOCamlPro](https://try.ocamlpro.com/) <small>(**I thought this was a good solution, but it made me write poor code** because I was adding `;;` or parenthesis in a lot of unneeded places)</small>.

 <hr class="sr">